cosea/couchpipe/README.md

 TODO
 ====
-[] Add some loger.
-System.out.printline is no good idea.
+-[] Add some loger.
+System.out.printline is no good idea.-

 [] Move build to gradle